 “Tell them to fix the problem tonight.
 They have to report to me tomorrow morning if they can’t fix it tonight.”

-You could make this scenario tell any story you want: Taiwan welcomes all foreigners with accessible policies, or Taipei is an immigrant-friendly city.
+You could rewrite these headlines to tell any story you want: Taiwan welcomes all foreigners with accessible transportation policies, or Taipei is an immigrant-friendly city.
 But when it comes down to it, the motivation was in the money — the existence of that Bloomberg article says as much.

-The inequality among foreigners living in Taiwan is tangible.
-Those who hail from majority-White, English-speaking countries are guaranteed a higher pay than even highly skilled Taiwanese citizens.
+The inequality among foreigners living in Taiwan is vast.
+Those who hail from majority-White, English-speaking countries are often guaranteed a higher pay than even highly skilled Taiwanese citizens.
 The spending power of expats makes them especially valued and protected by the Taiwanese government.

-If you are a White expat who stumbles across this article, and you’re thinking defensive thoughts (i.e. “They need English speakers in the workforce, someone’s gotta do it, might as well be me!”), I get it.
+If you are a White expat who stumbles across this blog post and jump into defense mode (i.e. “They need English speakers in the workforce, someone’s gotta do it, might as well be me!”), I get it.
 But you, along with the rest of the expat community, myself included, needs to do better.

 Here’s where we can start.

 It’s obvious, but it must be said: make a real effort to learn the local language.
 It blew my mind how many expats I met who thought one hour per week of Chinese tutoring would be enough.